The following information will answer many of your questions about what will happen before, during, and after your surgery.

 Notify us immediately if at any time before your surgery you have any symptoms of an infection (for example, a urinary tract or sinus infection), especially the week before your surgery.

 If you smoke, your doctor may require you to stop 4-6 weeks before doing your surgery and for 12 weeks after your surgery.
 The nicotine dramatically slows and/or hinders the healing process by 40% per level fused.
-The doctor may order a blood draw to test for your nicotine level.
+The doctor may order a blood draw or urine test to check your nicotine level.

 A back brace is usually not necessary unless you have severe osteoporosis or you ignore your restrictions after surgery.